kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

-instead of chaining together a bunch of then callbacks we can just have a promise resolve to the value of a variable
+instead of chaining together a bunch of then callbacks we can just have a `Promise` resolve to the value of a variable

 await is like saying pause
-the execution of this function until the get fruit promise results to a value at which point we can use it as the variable a
+the execution of this function until the get fruit `Promise` results to a value at which point we can use it as the variable a